AndersDeath/diary2/000-current.md

 # 13 November - Sunday - Gündoğan - 45 day of immigration

 Today is the 45th day of emigration.
 It's hard to realize.
 It's not so much, I agree.
 The massive exploision happened on Istiklal, which is the main tourist street in Istanbul.
+I saw a video with bodies.